Psychological evaluation: HEXACO-PI

 One benefit of using the HEXACO is that of the facet of neuroticism within the factor of emotionality: trait neuroticism has been shown to have a moderate positive correlation with people with anxiety and depression.
 The identification of trait neuroticism on a scale, paired with anxiety, and/or depression is beneficial in a clinical setting for introductory screenings some personality disorders.
 Because the HEXACO has facets which help identify traits of neuroticism, it is also a helpful indicator of the dark triad.

+Temperament Assessment

+In contrast to personality, i.e. the concept that relates to culturally- and socially-influenced behaviour and cognition, the concept of temperament' refers to biologically and neurochemically-based individual differences in behaviour.
+Unlike personality, temperament is relatively independent of learning, system of values, national, religious and gender identity and attitudes.
+There are multiple tests for evaluation of temperament traits (reviewed, for example, in, majority of which were developed arbitrarily from opinions of early psychologists and psychiatrists but not from biological sciences.